tagpix — Combine Your Photos for Easy Access

 OTHERSfolder: as images, but not photos.
 For more details, try this page or a web search.
 2.0 also uses

 mimetypesfor movie detection, adding newer video types in case some platforms do not.

 ./SOURCE(in the current working directory (CWD), which is the script's own folder if it's run from there), and press Enter when asked for the source folder's path.

 OTHERSas before (or

 enumerate(): ID was too high if many items

 Despite its upgrades, version 2.0 left the following issues on the table (see also the later changes in 2.1 and 2.2):

-tagpix has been tested extensively and used successfully on extremely large photo collections, and will likely perform well on yours too.
+tagpix has been tested extensively and used successfully on extremely large photo collections, including all those of its creator, and it will likely perform well on yours too.
 It is provided freely because it can help you organize your photo libraries.
 Especially given the many ways that computers can fail, however, a word of caution is in order:

 Lest that sound too dire, keep in mind that tagpix never changes photo content (it transfers and renames them only), and errors simply leave items in their original location in all transfer modes (a rerun can propagate them to the destination).
 Moreover, if you always copy/paste new images from your camera's storage to a tagpix staging folder (per the preceding notebox's recommendation), the camera's storage will automatically serve as a backup copy, regardless of this program's operation.